hutchgrant/wc-markdown-loader/readme.md

 ## Usage

 In the FrontMatter you should import the components you want to render with the component name as a key and it's path as the value.
-Use the label key to indicate the unique name you want to register the markdown files as which you can then load in your app as `<wc-markdown-hello />` for example.
+Use the label key to indicate the unique name you want to register the markdown files as which you can then load in your app as `<wc-md-hello />` for example.

 ```markdown
 ---